Already have lawsuit funding with another company?

 - you already have lawsuit funding

-- a new company reviews your case and current payoff
+- a new company reviews your case and existing payoff

 Can you get extra cash with a buyout?

-If your case qualifies, a buyout may do two things at once:
+Yes.
+If your case qualifies, a pre-settlement funding buyout does two things at once:

 - satisfy the balance owed to your current funding company

-- provide you with additional cash under the new agreement
+- provide you with additional cash under a new consolidated agreement

 How a Baker Street Funding buyout works.

-Send us the basic details about your case and current funding.
+Send us the basic details about your case, your attorney, and current funding.
+No credit checks.

 We look at the case value, current posture, existing payoff, and whether enough room remains in the claim.

-Your attorney reviews and signs the paperwork before funds are disbursed.
+You and your attorney review and sign the paperwork before funds are disbursed.

 Your attorney is a key part of this process.